tanabee/github-issue-slack-notification/README.md

 ## About

-It can notice that issue created event on GitHub to Slack.
+It notifies GitHub issue created event to Slack.

 ## Environment